TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-axes.md

 - You'll learn about the 2 "axes" of a flex container.
 - You'll learn how to change those axes to arrange your content in columns instead of rows.

+### Axes

 The most confusing thing about flexbox is that it can work either horizontally or vertically, and some rules change a bit depending on which direction you are working with.
 The default direction for a flex container is horizontal, or `row`, <span id='flex-vertical'>but you can change the direction to vertical, or `column`.
 The direction can be specified in CSS like so:

 </span>